Tontonjo/joix/README.md

 You can access smb share with: joix:joix
 To change this password: smbpasswd -a joix

-## Storage
-Configurations are stored in /etc/joix/
-Data are stored in /opt/joix/

 ## What could be added or enhanced?
 - A lot of things